MaherRayes/lpm-for-ignis/README.md

 # Lightweight Photon mapping for Ignis

 This is an implementation of Multiple Importance Sampling and the paper [Lightweight Photon Mapping](https://cgg.mff.cuni.cz/~jaroslav/papers/2018-lwpm/index.htm) for [Ignis](https://github.com/PearCoding/Ignis).
-The implementation uses histogram as data structure for the area lights.
+The implementation uses histogram as a data structure for the area lights.

 The Ignis verison used is from 11 December 2022.